 The Ariel Cinematographica Register

-When I started collecting early cine cameras in the late 1980’s, the auction catalogs continuously referenced an obscure book in their auction listings titled The Ariel Cinematographica Register.
-I searched for years for this book, but found nothing.
+When I started collecting early cine cameras in the late 1980’s, the auction catalogs continuously referenced an obscure book in their catalogs titled The Ariel Cinematographica Register.
+I searched for years for this book, but could not find any references to it.
 It was if it didnt exist…yet there it was every time I received a new Christies Catalog in the mail.
 I finally forgot about it until nearly 20 years later, when I discovered that it wasn’t actually a book, but rather it was several volumes of pages cataloging all the Cine Cameras and Projectors known at the time.
 It was produced by Pete Ariel, a German Director and Screenwriter who later went on to publish his Ariel Cinematographica Register or ACR for the The German Film Museum Frankfurt.
 The Register started as a catalog of all the museums appartuses, but eventually expanded.
 The volumes were later sold to many museums and auction houses worldwide who also subscribed to updates.
 It quickly became the standard reference and because it was in a binder it could be easily updated.
 Only about 1500 were produced of each volume, most of which still reside today with their original subscribers.

 Each page included 22 lines of description including year of manufacture, price, gauge, drive, film length ,etc. on one side and photos on the other from six different views.
 It’s published in German, but Ariel provided translation sheets, unfortunately I have never seen these translation sheets.
 In total it is a collection of four binders and multiple register volumes or indexes (no. 001 to no. 1120).